shashikant7391/Melanoma-Detection-Assignment/README.md

-# Multiclass classification model using a custom convolutional neural network to detect Melanoma
+# Multiclass classification model using a custom CNN to detect Melanoma
 > The model analyzes a dataset of 2357 images of malignant and benign oncological diseases, builds a model using CNN for melanoma detection.